 Endorphins and more particularly β-endorphin are neuropeptides produced by a complex metabolism and known for their important role in the sensation of pleasure and well-being.
-Like opiates, and in particular morphine (abbreviation endogenous morphine = endogenous morphine), they have an analgesic and anti-inflammatory capacity.

 The "fleur de sel", flower of salt (Flos salis) comes from ecosystems in which live halophilic microalgae such as Diatoms like Cyclotella sp. which produce many mediators to communicate with each other.